Spahi: Between the World Wars

-By 1921 the Spahi regiments had been increased to twelve (from four in 1914) and this became the permanent establishment.
-During the 1920s mounted Spahi regiments saw extensive active service in the French Mandate for Syria and the Lebanon, as well as in Morocco.
-They continued to perform policing and garrison duties in Algeria and Tunisia.
-Although mechanisation began in the 1930s of the Chasseurs d'Afrique and Foreign Legion cavalry, the Spahis remained an entirely mounted force until after 1942.
+By 1921 the spahi regiments had been increased to twelve (from four in 1914) and this became the permanent establishment.
+During the 1920s mounted spahi regiments saw extensive active service in the French Mandate for Syria and the Lebanon, as well as in Morocco.
+They continued to perform policing and garrison duties in Algeria and Tunisia, as well as providing detachments based in Metropolitan France.
+Although mechanisation began in the 1930s of the Chasseurs d'Afrique and Foreign Legion cavalry, the spahis remained an entirely mounted force until after 1942.

 World War II

 In 1939 the Spahis comprised three independent brigades, each of two regiments and still horse mounted.
 Each regiment was made up of four sabre squadrons with five officers and 172 troopers in each.
 Three regiments saw active service in France in 1940.
 Hermann Balck was of the opinion that they were the best troops that he met in both world wars.
 One Spahi regiment (1er Régiment de Marche de Spahis Marocains) distinguished itself in service with the Free French during World War II.
 Garrisoned in Vichy-controlled Syria as part of a mounted cavalry unit some of the regiment crossed the frontier into the Transjordan in June 1940.
 After mounted service in Eritrea, this detachment was subsequently reorganised and equipped with armoured cars by the British in Egypt.
 The expanded and mechanised regiment served in Egypt, Libya and Tunisia, and was part of the French forces that liberated Paris in August 1944.